cheurte/dotfiles/README.md

-# My config
+<h1 align="center"> ✨ Config perso ✨ </h1>

-Repository for my config.
+Repository for my config for Neovim, tmux and Zathura.

 ## NvChad

 Install [Neovim](https://neovim.io/) and install [NvChad](https://nvchad.com/docs/quickstart/install) according to your configuration.

-In addition, [Nerd Font](https://www.nerdfonts.com/) should be installed as well as gcc, fzf, and make.
+In addition, [Nerd Font](https://www.nerdfonts.com/) should be installed as well as gcc, [fzf](https://github.com/junegunn/fzf), and make.

 Copy the files to the right folder: